 Sustainable Living

-While the moorings provide shore power, water, and a sluice, all boats are by their nature conceived to minimize use of energy and allow independence of land-based services for as long as possible.
-Also, boats are characteristically excellent examples of designs that maximize storage and save space.
-The moorings are a tightly knit community that shares resources, information, and services.
-Formal meetings & informal get-togethers ensure all matters are communicated amongst moorers and decided consensually.
+While the moorings provide shore power, water, and a sluice to residents, all boats are by their nature conceived to minimise use of energy and allow independence of land-based services for as long as possible.
+Also, boats are characteristically excellent examples of designs that maximise storage and save space.
+The moorings are a community that shares resources, information, and services.
+Formal meetings and informal get-togethers ensure all matters are communicated amongst moorers and decided consensually.

 The Allotment Barge

-The heart of our gardening endeavours is our Floating Allotment, which was established in 2009 with the help of Shoreditch Trust and Capital Growth.
+The heart of our gardening endeavours is our floating allotment barge, which was established in 2009 with the help of Shoreditch Trust and Capital Growth.
 Here we grow salads, vegetables, fruit, and herbs for our own use.
-Produce is also used for food offered on our Pop Up Cafes and Open Days.
-We create our own compost and don’t use any pesticides, making all produce truly organic.
-The allotment is also home to a flock of domestic ducks, supplying us with eggs (frequently used for the very popular Open Day cakes).
+We create our own compost and don’t use any pesticides.
 The allotment barge is a true community asset and a local attraction to boost, beloved by local residents and towpath users alike.

-This floating garden also provides a habitat for bees, butterflies, ladybirds, lacewings, dragonflies, mayflies, and other insects vital for the waterside food chain, as well as offering perching space, cover and food for song and other birds, in line with CHUG wildlife objectives.
+This floating garden also provides a habitat for bees, butterflies, ladybirds, lacewings, dragonflies, mayflies, and other insects vital for the waterside food chain, as well as offering perching space, cover and food for song and other birds.

 Compost

-We have won a bid for a community composting scheme by Hackney Council, giving us state-of-the-art composting equipment, smell-free and efficient.
+We previously won a bid for a community composting scheme from Hackney Council, giving us state-of-the-art composting equipment, smell-free and efficient.
 This allows us to supply compost for all our own gardening & planting endeavours.

 Wildlife

-One of CHUG’s core objectives is to protect and enhance the wildlife in the basin and its environment.
+CHUG cares for, protects and enhances the wildlife in the basin and its environment.

-When we first arrived in Kingsland Basin it was abandoned, surrounded by low sheds & buildings accommodating light industry and brownfield sites.
-Over the last thirty years we have worked tirelessly to conserve the wildlife and improve conditions for wild plants and animals to thrive: we planted trees and shrubs to create safe nesting sites for birds and bats, and installed boxes and feeders.
-We sowed wild flowers, and created beetle banks.
-Kingsland Basin transformed into an oasis of green within the city, and became a haven for insects, song and sea birds, bats, amphibians, fish and shellfish.
+When we first arrived in Kingsland Basin it was abandoned, surrounded by low sheds and buildings accommodating light industry and brownfield sites.
+Over the last thirty years we have worked to conserve the wildlife and improve conditions for wild plants and animals to thrive: we plant trees and shrubs to create safe nesting sites for birds and bats, and install boxes and feeders.
+We sow wild flowers, and create beetle banks.
+Kingsland Basin has transformed into an oasis of green within the city, and has become a haven for insects, song and sea birds, bats, amphibians, fish and shellfish.

 Focal points of our efforts have been:

-> The seams of the (former brownfield) sites along basin, where wild trees & shrubs used to grow
+- The seams of the (former brownfield) sites along basin, where wild trees and shrubs used to grow

-> Pots & planters along our pontoons and walkways
+- Pots and planters along our pontoons and walkways

 The last decade has seen all but a few trees and bushes in the basin lost to housing developments, with many habitats destroyed during the construction works.
 Now that development on the majority of sites is complete, we are determined to re-create shelter for wild plants and animals.
 We are committed to contribute to biodiversity in this urban setting, and believe that an environment in which wildlife is thriving is a community asset, giving visual and spiritual uplift to all able to enjoy it.
 Our ultimate aspiration is to see the return of the kingfisher.